This is surgery to remove part of the penis.

-For men who do not have a catheter in when they are discharged it is important to avoid holding the penis directly when they pass urine until it has fully healed.
+If men do not have a catheter in when they are discharged from hospital it is important they avoid holding the operation site on their penis when they pass urine.Partial Penectomy

 - It is best to avoid sexual intercourse for 8 weeks following surgery.